RWS/Sdl-Community/MT Enhanced Provider/README.md

 For more info and screenshots, have a look at the [documentation](https://web.archive.org/web/20160801113006/http://www.linguisticproductions.com/mtenhancedplugin/doc).

 ## XML Structure
-How to create the necessary xml structure in a text file for batch find/replace lists:
+How to create the necessary xml structure in a text file for batch find/replace lists?

 You can use a text editor (e.g. Notepad) to create files containing the necessary xml structure for use as batch find/replace lists.